3DPrintDemon/How-to-Update-Sovol-Klipper-Screen-To-Latest-Klipper-SV06-and-SV07/README.md

 - Power off the printer & remove the SD card
 - Power the printer back on
 - Go to the `Machine` tab & check your MCU firmware is now the same number as the other two
-- Youre all done.
+- You're all done.
 WELL DONE!!

 Your `Machine` tab should now look like this!